Ab initio modeling of nonequilibrium dynamics in superconducting detectors and qubits: Introduction

 The success of the Migdal-Eliashberg theory has illustrated the importance of considering the full-bandwidth electron-phonon coupling spectrum to describe conventional superconductivity \cite{eliashberg1960interactions, PhysRevB.12.905, Pellegrini2024}.
-This theory not only provides insights into equilibrium superconductivity but also lays the foundation for understanding nonequilibrium phenomena, where the electron-phonon coupling determines the evolution of the quasiparticle and phonon distributions.
+However, the full-bandwidth electron-phonon coupling not only provides insights into equilibrium superconductivity but also lays the foundation for understanding nonequilibrium phenomena, where the electron-phonon coupling determines the evolution of the quasiparticle and phonon distributions.
 These distributions, in turn, influence the modification of the transport properties of a material when subjected to external perturbations, such as radiation absorption or heating \cite{prange_transport_1964, eliashberg1970film, eliashberg1972inelastic, chang_kinetic-equation_1977}.
 However, obtaining the full-bandwidth electron-phonon coupling spectrum for arbitrary materials has historically been difficult.
-Thus, studies of the nonequilibrium dynamics of superconductors typically rely on approximating the phonon system with a Debye model \cite{ chang_kinetic-equation_1977, ashby_detailed_1981, goldie2012non}.
+Thus, studies of the nonequilibrium dynamics of superconductors typically rely on approximating the phonon system with a Debye model \cite{ debye1912theorie, chang_kinetic-equation_1977, ashby_detailed_1981, goldie2012non}.
 This approximation, which assumes a linear dispersion for the phonons, is generally inadequate for capturing realistic electron-phonon coupling.
-Therefore, this approximation can only provide qualitative predictions and cannot be used to describe general nonequilibrium superconductivity.
+Therefore, the Debye model can only provide qualitative predictions and cannot be used to describe general nonequilibrium superconductivity.